rkuma183/wilsonmar.github.io/_posts/2017-09-01-elastic-install.md

 {% include _toc.html %}

 This page describes the different options to get going with an Elastic Stack of your own.

+"Elasticsearch is a real-time distributed, scalable, real-time search and analytics engine.
+It enables you to search, analyze, and explore your data, often in ways that you did not anticipate at the start of a project."

 First of all, each component of the Elastic Stack (previously called ELK Stack) are typically on a different set of servers: